Zudest/KingdomDuels/content/rules.md

 #### 🧍 Integration Monster Cards

-**Integration Monsters** (brown frame) represent cards that are combined with a duelist that represent you as a player.
+**Integration Monsters** (brown frame) represent cards that merge with the duelist that represents you as a player.

 - To summon an Integration Monster you need to have had played a specific Duelist Setup Rule card at the beginning of the game (marked in the summon condition with curly brackets) and Erode from your hand or field the other Material(s) listed on the card.

-- If you want to summon in Hidden ATK or Hidden DEF an Integration Summon you are not forced to reveal the eroded material card at that moment, but when you erode it you must set it clearly apart from other cards, and once your monster is revealed or the duel ends you must reveal that it is the proper material, otherwise you lose the duel instead.
+- If you want to summon in Hidden ATK or Hidden DEF Position an Integration Summon you are not forced to reveal the eroded material card right away, but when you erode it you must set it clearly apart from other cards, and once your monster is revealed or the duel ends you must reveal that the eroded card was the proper material, otherwise you lose the duel instead.

 ### 🔮 Spell and Trap Cards